marksherriff/cs4730-f24-website/syllabus.md

 We will be using email for the following:

 * Personal issues that can and should only be handled by a professor
-* Team issues that need to be escalated
+* Team issues that need to be escalated beyond the TA

 We will not be using email for:

-* Regrades (use Gradescope first, then office hours only if not resolved)
+* Reassessment of graded work (use Gradescope)
 * Tech help (use Piazza)
 * Project questions (use Piazza)